 Working on a GLBA risk assessment is a collective effort to ensure full compliance.
 It is important to make sure your organization’s board, or its designated committee, has approved a written Corporate Information Security Program that meets the requirements of the Information Security Guidelines.
 This group holds the information and authorizations that can best help you coordinate all the necessary elements to conduct a successful risk assessment.

 Evaluate the Risk Assessment Matrix for Your Organization

 The foundation of the risk assessment matrix is evaluating how effectively your financial or banking institution assesses the risks to its complete customer information system and non-public customer information.
 Look at factors that include timelines and milestones for collection of data and, most importantly, the level of sensitivity of all customer data.

 Reach Out for Professional Help to Ensure the Efficiency of the GLBA Risk Assessment Matrix

 In your efforts to help your financial institution protect confidential customer data to nurture a long-cultivated bond of trust, a GLBA risk assessment can help immensely.
 Continually instilling and reinforcing customer confidence in your security efforts is critical.
-Considering the massive data breaches in various industries, including financial and banking institutions, over the past several years, your customers will appreciate seeing your diligent efforts in the official I.S.
-Partners GLBA Seal of Excellence to shield their private information via compliance with a high-quality GLBA risk assessment matrix.
+Considering the massive data breaches in various industries, including financial and banking institutions, over the past several years, your customers will appreciate seeing your diligent efforts in the official GLBA audit report.

-Call us at 215-675-1400 or start an online chat session with a I.S.
-Partners, LLC. customer service representative to learn about everything from receiving a free quote to getting to work on your GLBA compliance as soon as possible.
+Call us at 215-675-1400 to learn about everything from receiving a free quote to getting to work on your GLBA compliance as soon as possible.